dglaeser/gridformat/paper/paper.md

     // Here, there could be a call to our simulation code, for example:
     // std::vector<double> = solve_problem(nx, ny, dx, dy);
-    // But for this simple example, let's just create a vector filled with 1.0 ... std::vector<double> values(nx*ny, 1.0);
+    // But for this simple example, let's just create a vector of ones. std::vector<double> values(nx*ny, 1.0);

     // To write out this solution, let's construct an instance of `MyGrid`